Dirty Linen (magazine)

-Dirty Linen was a bi-monthly magazine of folk and world music based in Baltimore, Maryland.
+Dirty Linen was a bi-monthly magazine of folk and world music based in Baltimore, Maryland, US.
 The magazine ceased publication in the spring of 2010.
 The magazine offered extensive reviews of folk music recordings, videos, books, and concerts as well as in depth profiles of musical artists and venues.
 They also maintained a schedule of concerts and festivals of folk music performances in North America in their "gig guide" which was available within the magazine or through their web site.
 Other features included, "The Horse Trader" classified ads, and a "Wireless" discussion of whats on the air waves.

 History

 Dirty Linen originated in 1983 as a publication titled Fairport Fanatics, a fan magazine for the British band Fairport Convention created by T.J.
 McGrath of Fairfield, Connecticut.
 In 1987 Paul Hartman took over as editor and publisher, renamed the magazine Dirty Linen.
 "Dirty Linen" was the title of a traditional tune, arranged as an instrumental by Dave Swarbrick on Fairport Convention's 1970 album, Full House.
 The publication expanded its scope to cover genres of rooted music from many countries and cultures.

 Based in Baltimore, Maryland, the magazine grew with direction from Hartman and his wife, Susan, who also served as co-editor of the magazine for many years.
 The photocopied fanzine became a glossy color publication in the early 1990s.
 Dirty Linen began international distribution and gained sales in North American chains such as Borders Books & Music, Barnes & Noble, and Chapters.